darinbl-pritchard45/notes/README.md

 # 2024-03-10
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clear, concise code that's easy to understand and maintain.
 Remember that code readability counts as much as functionality; it's not just about today's implementation but also about tomorrow's maintenance and collaboration.
 Optimize for clarity and robustness over premature optimization.
 And lastly, embrace the power of reusable modules and libraries to save time and promote consistency."

+# 2024-03-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will allow you time to think about potential obstacles and challenges, so you're better prepared to overcome them.
+It will also help to keep you focused and on track with your goals.
+ -- 250 words